Josh1313/SnowFlake/README.md

 admin --> warehouses --> select the three dots next to the ware in question and edit

 ## Scaling out
-*-* Using addition warehouses / Multicluster warehouses *-* More Concurrent Users
+*- Using addition warehouses / Multicluster warehouses *- More Concurrent Users
-Example how to alter the warehouse properties

 ## Notes
 - Copy and paste the above commands directly into Snowflake's query editor.